Liviu Dragnea: Social Democratic leadership

 In July 2015, following Ponta's resignation as PSD president, Dragnea ran to replace him on an interim basis, and defeated Rovana Plumb on a 65–18 margin.
 In October, he was the sole candidate to run for party leader in a ballot open to all party members; 97% voted in his favor.

 In the December 2016 parliamentary election, Dragnea retained his own seat in the Chamber while leading the PSD to victory.
 He was subsequently elected Chamber President.

-Dragnea and another Romanian politician met President Donald Trump at the Trump International Hotel in Washington during inauguration week in January 2017 after which Dragnea, who wanted a close relationship between Romania and the United States, posted on his Facebook page that President Trump said "We will make it happen!
-Romania is important for us!".
+Through Elliott Broidy's efforts, Dragnea and another Romanian politician met President Donald Trump at the Trump International Hotel in Washington during inauguration week in January 2017 after which Dragnea, who wanted a close relationship between Romania and the United States, posted on his Facebook page that President Trump said "We will make it happen!
+Romania is important for us!"
+Broidy was attempting to gain contracts between his Virginia-based private security company Circinus and the Romanian government.